Skelly-gg/skelly-webhooks/README.md

-# skelly-app
+# skelly-webhooks

-Skelly webhooks provide real-time updates for Dota 2 and Valorant.
+[Skelly](https://skelly.gg) webhooks provide real-time updates for [Dota 2](https://www.dota2.com/) and [Valorant](https://playvalorant.com/).

+The API sends the most up-to-date information using the POST method whenever something changes.
+Note that all fields are optional and some may be empty at the beginning.

-This library works on Node.js.
+This library works with [Node.js](https://nodejs.org/).

 # Installation